-DPR&Co’s brand development process begins with the strategic elements of the brand and moves through to the creative and executional elements we’re concerned with here.
+DPR&Co’s brand development process begins with strategic brand elements and moves through to the creative and executional elements.

 Gaining the deepest possible understanding of the objectives and requirements for the strategy is vital and includes:

-Key stakeholder views are then canvassed to further inform the brand strategy:
+We canvass key stakeholder views to further inform the brand strategy:

-An important part of this stage is the assessment of what the implications would be of adopting a particular positioning territory and your capability and/or willingness to deliver on the obligations that come with it.
+An important part of this stage is assessing the implications of adopting a particular positioning territory and your ability to deliver.

-The enabler – positioning as the brand that is behind you achieving your goals; Amazon, CBA, Australian Unity, Lite and Easy, Accenture, IKEA
+The enabler – positioning as supporting you to achieve your goals; Amazon, CBA, Australian Unity, Lite and Easy, Accenture, IKEA

-The innovator – positioning as being on the leading edge of thinking; Apple, Google, TAG, Mercedes Benz, Tesla
+The innovator – on the leading edge of thought; Apple, Google, TAG, Mercedes Benz, Tesla

 The contender – making a virtue out of not being the biggest or best known but striving; Avis went number one using this approach against Hertz in a famous case study.
 Also, Bendigo Bank, Samsung, Airbus